bajumar/Azure-Monitor-Logs/Query Library/Scenarios - Asset Inventory/README.md

 # Asset Inventory Queries Prerequisites & Comments

-The queries in this category are focused on basic Asset Inventory, retrieving data such as Operating System versions, Proccessor counts, Memory and Disk allocation, etc. The quality of the results from these queries depend on the solutions that are enabled, so I will be including several examples based on various solutions and solution combinations.
+The queries in this category are focused on basic Asset Inventory, retrieving data such as Operating System versions, Processor counts, Memory and Disk allocation, etc. The quality of the results from these queries depend on the solutions that are enabled, so I will be including several examples based on various solutions and solution combinations.
 In particular, the Service Map solution will collect the most relevant data for creating effective queries in this category.

 ### About Piecharts...